 Naranjo Question Answering using End-to-End Multi-task Learning Model.
-Rawat, B. P, Li, F., & Yu, H. 25th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD), 2019.
+Rawat, B. P. S., Li, F., & Yu, H. In Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining, of KDD '19, pages 2547–2555, New York, NY, USA, July, 2019.
+Association for Computing Machinery.

-In the clinical domain, it is important to understand whether an adverse drug reaction (ADR) is caused by a particular medication.
+Paper doi abstract bibtex In the clinical domain, it is important to understand whether an adverse drug reaction (ADR) is caused by a particular medication.
 Clinical judgement studies help judge the causal relation between a medication and its ADRs.
 In this study, we present the first attempt to automatically infer the causality between a drug and an ADR from electronic health records (EHRs) by answering the Naranjo questionnaire, the validated clinical question answering set used by domain experts for ADR causality assessment.
-Using physicians’ annotation as the gold standard, our proposed joint model, which uses multi-task learning to predict the answers of a subset of the Naranjo questionnaire, significantly outperforms the baseline pipeline model with a good margin, achieving a macro-weighted f-score between 0.3652 – 0.5271 and micro-weighted f-score between 0.9523 – 0.9918.
+Using physicians' annotation as the gold standard, our proposed joint model, which uses multi-task learning to predict the answers of a subset of the Naranjo questionnaire, significantly outperforms the baseline pipeline model with a good margin, achieving a macro-weighted f-score between 0.3652-0.5271 and micro-weighted f-score between 0.9523-0.9918.

 title = {Naranjo {Question} {Answering} using {End}-to-{End} {Multi}-task {Learning} {Model}},